Tag Archives: Hild

 What do we do with this?

 Hild was an unusual leader, mainly because she was a woman leading men in a time when that was almost unheard of.
+You’ve probably been led by a few church leaders who were unheard of before they got tapped, as well — maybe it was you!
 She was also a leader in difficult times when the church was challenged by antagonists and also divided from within.
 Her native Celtic church was being overrun by the legalists from Rome who desired to unite the church under the monarchy of the Pope.

 The United States and the Church worldwide are changing.
 In some instances, old and better ways provide an alternative to the turmoil and self-interest around us.
-Like Hild, look around your church, starting with the places you touch most directly, and notice the gifts and love the Spirit God is providing to make Jesus known and followed.
+Like Hild, look around your church — start with the places you touch most directly, and notice the gifts and love the Spirit God is providing to make Jesus known and followed.